County, city leaders meet with community members for police reform Q&A

 The meeting was held in conjunction with Baptist Church of Jesus Christ of The Apostolic Faith, Calvary Baptist Church, Tompkins County Veterans Services and Tompkins County Office of Humans Rights.

-The Zoom panel was made up of 10 community members and city and county officials; Ithaca Mayor Svante Myrick and Tompkins County Administrator Jason Molino led the meeting.
+The zoom panel was made up of community members and city and county officials.
+City of Ithaca Mayor Svante Myrick and Tompkins County Administrator Jason Molino led the meeting.
 They were joined by Rev. Ronald Benson, Rev. Nathaniel Wright and Rev. Ken Clarke Sr. as well as J.R.
-Clairborne, director of Tompkins County Veterans Services, Leslyn McBean-Clairborne, chair of the Tompkins County Legislature and former police officer, Brad Nelson.
+Clairborne, director of Tompkins County Veterans Services, Leslyn McBean-Clairborne, chair of the Tompkins County Legislature, and former police officer Brad Nelson.

-Sean Eversley Bradwell and Belisa Gonzalez, two Ithaca college professors who were a part of the academic/research group and the communications/community working group of the reimagining initiative, were also on the panel.
+Sean Eversley Bradwell and Belisa Gonzalez, two Ithaca College professors who were part of the academic/research group and the communications/community working group of the reimagining initiative, were also on the panel.

+The collaborative is currently in its final stage, seeking community feedback on the proposed draft.
+Under Executive Order 203, New York State Police Reform and Reinvention Collaborative, all municipalities with police departments in New York State must adopt a plan for police reform by April 1.

+The Zoom began with a short speech by McBean-Clairborne, who stressed unity during this time of change.

+“I don’t want to refute the effort of what you all have done but I have to step back, rewind and look at the smaller picture for folks trying to tell me to reimagine something,” he added.
+“It doesn’t work for me.”

+Wright was in charge of reading the submitted questions, as due to the panelist setup, community members could not personally pose their questions or voice their opinions.

-One of the main questions from community members was why these changes will take so long to implement, with many expressing a desire for immediate action.
-There were also questions about the job descriptions of the community solutions workers and plans for racial sensitivity training and better background checks on officers.
+One of the main questions from community members was why the recommended changes will take so long to implement, with many expressing a desire for immediate action.

+Community member Megan Cosgrove asked in the chat, “Why the 12 month wait to take big concrete steps forward on making mental health crisis services available to the community and shifting other responsibilities to unarmed responders?”
+She added that there are plenty of cities around the country already implementing similar programs.

 Molino said most of the timelines for the project still need to be developed and that this will take time to plan and get resources together.

-Myrick said another initial step will be designing the job descriptions for “community solutions” officers.
-He added that the SWAT truck will be transitioned from the police department to the Tompkins County Department of Emergency Response.
+Other initial steps will be designing the job descriptions for “community solutions” officers and transitioning the SWAT truck from the police department to the Tompkins County Department of Emergency Response.

 Myrick did not give an exact timeline for any of these proposed plans and said that any other changes will be much more gradual.